 Sleep is vitally important for muscle growth.
 The sleeping period is the most important period of recovery and muscle growth and can, potentially, be the most anabolic period of the day.
 But the catch is this: sleep can also be highly catabolic.

-Maximizing the anabolic potential of sleep is best achieved by manipulating the sleep environment and using time-tested supplements that act to facilitate sleep onset, help maintain sleep throughout the night and maximize anabolic conditions during this time of rest and repair.
+Maximizing the anabolic potential of sleep is best achieved by manipulating the sleep environment and using time-tested supplements that act to support normal healthy sleep and maximize anabolic conditions during this time of rest and recovery.